Romneya coulteri

 This plant often grows aggressively once planted.
-It spreads clonally by underground rhizomes and can appear several feet away from the original plant.
+It spreads clonally by underground rhizomes and can appear a meter or more away from the original plant.

 This plant bears the largest flowers of any species native to California, rivaled only by Hibiscus lasiocarpos.
 It was nominated for the honor of California state flower in 1890, but the California poppy won the title in a landslide.

-In cultivation in the UK, Romneya coulteri and the cultivar ‘White Cloud’ have gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK, Romneya coulteri and the cultivar 'White Cloud' have gained the Royal Horticultural Society's Award of Garden Merit.

 Chemical composition

 Protopine is the major alkaloid of this plant, followed by coulteropine and romneine.